Sacred Destinations

 The basilica is on the slopes of Ayasoluk Hill near the center of Selçuk, just below the fortress and about 3.5 km (2 miles) from Ephesus.

-A model of how the Basilica of St. John originally looked.
-Photo: Yulia.
+History of the Basilica of St. John

 The traditional tomb of St. John, located under the main central dome, elevated the site to one of the most sacred sites in the Middle Ages and thousands made pilgrimage here.